Lanzarote Gravel Camps

 Bike Hire

 You may prefer to hire a bike on Lanzarote.
-Rental is available at many places in Puerto del Carmen about 15km from our basecamp, and we’ve contacted Evolution Bicyles who have offered delivery to our Finca.
-Get in touch with them asap to secure a bike as they are usually busy with rentals!
+Rental is available at many places and we recommend Vulcan Bikes who have offered delivery to our Finca.
+Get in touch with them asap via WhatsApp or email to secure a bike as they are usually busy with rentals!

 Read our Complete Guide To Bikes On Sisters in the Wild Adventures for tips on travelling with your bike, recommended spares, and more.